offendingcommit/valdris/README.md

 ## 🤝 Contributing

 We believe the best worlds are built together!
-Whether you're adding a tavern, designing a deity, or crafting an epic campaign arc, your contributions make Valderis richer.
+Whether you're adding a tavern, designing a deity, or crafting an epic campaign arc, your contributions make Valdris richer.

 ### Ways to Contribute